Tax Tips

 • You have had an outstanding mortgage balance of between €80,000 and €500,000 on 31 December 2022.

-• The mortgage is be for your principal private residence.
+• The mortgage is for your principal private residence only.

-• You must comply with your Local Property Tax obligations for the property.
+• You must be fully compliant with your Local Property Tax obligations for the property.

 Why Can’t I Claim My Mortgage Interest?